pickplugins/Display-WordPress-Errors-conditionaly-for-ADmin-/README.md

 Error will only display when debug parameter is set on your url

-ALso best practice is check debug.log file under "wp-content" directory /wp-content/debug.log
+Also best practice is check debug.log file under "wp-content" directory /wp-content/debug.log